rkalescky/documentation/common/description_long.rst

 DDR4-2400 memory, and one NVIDIA P100 GPU accelerator.
 Each NVIDIA P100 GPU has 3,584 CUDA cores and 16 GB CoWoS HBM2 memory.
 The P100 GPU is the based on the new Pascal architecture and an extremely high bandwidth (732 GB/s) stacked memory architecture.
+In the summer of 2019, three additional nodes were added with eight NVIDIA Tesla V100 GPUs each.
+Each GPU has 32 GB of CoWoS HBM2 memory, 5,120 NVIDIA CUDA cores, and 640 NVIDIA Tensor cores.
 In addition, M2 has one ever-broadening set of drop-in replacement libraries and ever easier to implement CUDA-based programming environments, make GPU-based acceleration significantly more approachable for many computationally intensive applications.